 The Listening Project

-Why are we listeners offering “discernment” around the presence of abuse instead of offering policy solutions to an abuse problem as we understand it?
+Why offer “discernment” around the presence of abuse instead of relying on policy solutions?

 Acknowledgements

-We want to speak out of the silence, with gratitude, the contributions to the corporate whole of three Friends in particular: Judy Brutz, Windy Cooler, Sarah Allen. and Margaret Webb.
+We want to speak out of the silence, with gratitude, the contributions to the corporate whole of a few Friends in particular: Judy Brutz, Windy Cooler, Sarah Allen, Margaret Webb, and J.T.
+Dorr-Bremme.

 Windy created the Listening Project.
 After carrying this concern for many years, she remains an elder supporting this effort, while she moves forward with a leading on how Quakers support public ministry.